dark0v/Hangman_game/README.md

-Hangman game built in Python, with IF Statements, that runs inside the console and guess a list of 6 words.
+Hangman game built in Python, with IF Statements, that runs inside the console, with a list of 6 words to guess.
 After 9 failed guesses, the player loses and the figure changes to a hanged man.